 2. Boost Your Immune System

 Yes, Grandma was right about chicken soup.
-A traditional folk remedy for colds and flus, bone broth provides a rich array of nutrients (especially gelatin) which support your immune system.
+A traditional folk remedy for colds and flus, bone broth provides a rich array of nutrients (especially from trace minerals found in the bones and gelatin) which help to support your immune system.
 Cysteine, an amino acid found in chicken, helps to thin mucus so it can be expelled more easily.
 When fighting a cold, make a chicken broth with added spices or peppers to make it spicy to help keep the mucus moving.

 3. Increase Bio-available Minerals